learn-co-curriculum/dsc-knn-with-scikit-learn-lab/README.md

 In the cell below:

 * Import and instantiate a `StandardScaler` object.
-* Use the scaler's `.fit_transform()` method to create a scaled version of our dataset.
+* Use the scaler's `.fit_transform()` method to create a scaled version of our training dataset.
+* Use the scaler's `.transform()` method to create a scaled version of our testing dataset.
-* The result returned by the `fit_transform` call will be a numpy array, not a pandas DataFrame.
+* The result returned by the `fit_transform` and `transform` calls will be numpy arrays, not a pandas DataFrame.
 Create a new pandas DataFrame out of this object called `scaled_df`.
 To set the column names back to their original state, set the `columns` parameter to `one_hot_df.columns`.
 * Print out the head of `scaled_df` to ensure everything worked correctly.